 Bing traffic also might have a lower bounce rate.
-For Matthew Woodward, Bing traffic had higher quality than Google.
-And, the visitors viewed more pages and clicked more affiliate links, as well.
+For Matthew Woodward, his Bing traffic is higher quality than Google.
+Bing visitors viewed more pages and clicked more affiliate links, as well.

-And most search engine optimization techniques remain the same as they are for Google (although the algorithms for both the search engines are different).
-So, you can eat the Bing pie with less effort, given that Bing is much more open about its ranking factors, as compared to Google.
+Furthermore, most search engine optimization techniques remain the same as they are for Google (although the algorithms are different).
+What makes Bing unique is the search engine is more open about its ranking factors than Google, meaning you can eat the Bing pie with less effort and still reap the rewards.

-Now that you’re aware of the numerous advantages of performing Bing SEO, let’s get started with putting your best foot forward on Bing.
+Now that you’re aware of the advantages of Bing SEO let’s get started with putting your best foot forward on the search engine.

-There are these two types of backlinks that Bing absolutely favors:
+There are these two types of backlinks that Bing favors:

 - Organic links from relevant and trusted websites that drive real users to your site.
 Particularly, .edu, .org and .gov links strike gold on Bing.

-Not a different story.
 Like Google, Bing also wants you to stay away from reciprocal links, paid links, link schemes, links from hacked websites and the like.
-Otherwise, your website might get de-listed from the Bing index.
+Otherwise, your website might get delisted from the Bing search engine index.

-While Google has developed a pretty sophisticated search algorithm, Bing still relies on some of the old factors.
-You might feel like you’re optimizing your website for the Google algorithm 5 years ago.
+While Google has developed a pretty sophisticated search algorithm, Bing still relies on some old ranking factors.

-Let me tell you the specific, on-page aspects that especially matter for ranking on Bing.
+Here are the specific, on-page SEO aspects that matter for ranking on Bing.

 When you search for the keyword “best swiss knives” on Google, you get the following results.
 Besides sponsored results, you can see a knowledge graph result occupying considerable real estate at the top.

 On Bing, however, the first result is from the domain “bestpocketknifetoday.com.”
-This signals traces of exact match domain as a key ranking factor.
+This signals traces of exact match domain as a key ranking factor in Bing search engines.
 On Google, you won’t find this result in the top 10.

-I don’t recommend that you buy a new exact domain just for ranking in Bing and Yahoo results.
-It’s just one of those factors that you’ll have to pass by.
+I don’t recommend buying a new exact domain just for ranking in Bing and Yahoo results.
+It’s just one of those factors to keep in mind.

 You should also sprinkle your keywords naturally in the alt tags and meta description.

-While Google has dismissed meta keywords and description as a ranking factor, a compelling title and meta description can help in lifting your CTR.
-And, it will indirectly affect your rankings.
+While Google has dismissed meta keywords and description as a ranking factor, a compelling title and meta description can help lift your CTR and indirectly affect your Bing search engine rankings.

-As per Bing, here are the 3 pillars of quality content.
+As per Bing, here are the three pillars of quality content.